American Railway Engineering and Maintenance-of-Way Association

 The American Railway Engineering and Maintenance-of-Way Association (AREMA) is a North American railway industry group.
 It publishes recommended practices for the design, construction and maintenance of railway infrastructure, which are used in the United States and Canada.

 Overview

 AREMA is headquartered in Lanham, Maryland, a suburb of Washington, D.C.
 As stated in their mission statement, AREMA promotes "The development and advancement of both technical and practical knowledge and recommended practices pertaining to the design, construction and maintenance of railway infrastructure."
 AREMA recognizes outstanding achievements in railway engineering with the annual William Walter Hay Award.

 Beth Caruso was appointed as AREMA's executive director/CEO in September 2015.
 Prior to this appointment, she served as AREMA's director of administration.
-Jerry W. Specht is the AREMA president and chairman of the board of governors for 2025–2026.
+David Clark is the AREMA president and chairman of the board of governors for 2026–2027.

 History

 AREMA was established on October 1, 1997, by the merger of four engineering associations: